-Training courses can be organised at a country’s request, in liaison with representative organisations , such as universities, TV networks, unions, film schools and cultural organisations...
+Training courses can be organised in countries who request them.
+We liaise with representative bodies in those countries, such as universities, TV networks, unions, cinema schools and cultural organisations...

-Thus, the workshop operates like the microcosm of a given society.
+Thus, the workshop becomes a microcosm of a given society

 Conveying what a big city or a country is, or at least reveal one of its most representative facets, is a difficult task.
 Only by cross-examining the visions of directors from different social and cultural backgrounds can a true range of situations and themes be woven. .

 Although short-lived (the time to set up one or two courses), some of these centres have enabled film-makers to be trained and films to be produced (Mexico, Kenya and Portugal).

 On the other hand, in some other centres (Papua New Guinea, the Philippines, South Africa, Cambodia and Columbia), a long-term follow-up could be carried out over several years.
 Strong groups have emerged.